-CLEAR Trauma-Informed Schools White Paper: A Selected Review of Trauma-Informed School Practice and Alignment with Educational Practice
+A Selected Review of Trauma-Informed School Practice (2016)

-ACEs in Head Start Children and Impact on Development
+ACEs in Head Start Children and Impact on Development, January 2014

-Adopting ACEs Screening and Assessment in Child Serving Systems
+ACE Screening and Assessment in Child Serving Systems, July 2012

-Review of Community Efforts to Mitigate and Prevent Adverse Childhood Experiences and Trauma
+APPI Review of Community Efforts to Mitigate and Prevent ACEs and Trauma (2012)

 412 E. Spokane Falls Blvd., Spokane, WA 99202| 509-358-7640 | Contact Us